Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 int

-When you run your query using the $search stage, Atlas Search stores the metadata results in the $$SEARCH_META variable and returns only the search results.
+When you run your query using the $search stage, MongoDB Search stores the metadata results in the $$SEARCH_META variable and returns only the search results.
 You can use the $$SEARCH_META variable in all the supported aggregation pipeline stages to view the metadata results for your $search query.

 MongoDB recommends using the $$SEARCH_META variable only if you need both the search results and the metadata results.
 Otherwise, use the: